bytesunite/li-react-fullstack-site/ch1-creating-a-react-front-end.md

 user/$ `npm install -D react-router-dom@6.4`

 Once React Router is installed we will
-- import *createBrowserRouter* and *RouterProvider* from *react-router-dom*
+- Import *createBrowserRouter* and *RouterProvider* from *react-router-dom*
-- create an array of objects for routes in the web application. each object will contain a "path" property for the url & an "element" property for the component we want to render at this path.
+- Create an array of objects for routes in the web application.
+  Each object will contain a "path" property for the url & an "element" property for the component we want to render at this path.
-- create additional component pages and import them into *App.jsx*
+- Create additional component pages and import them into *App.jsx*

 [pages/AboutPage.jsx]